zaikkoo/python/README.md

 # python
-A Python repository destinated to archive my study and future projects.
+A Python repository destinated to archive my study.